zowe/docs-site/docs/extend/extend-desktop/zlux-workshop-user-browser.md

 ### Introducing ZLUX Grid

 When **ngOnInit** runs, it will call out to the REST Dataservice and put the table row results into our cache, but we haven't yet visualized this in any way.
-We need to improve our HTML a bit to do that, and rather than reinvent the wheel, we have a table visualization library we can rely on - **ZLUX Grid**.
+We need to improve our HTML a bit to do that, and rather than reinvent the wheel, we have a table visualization library we can rely on: **ZLUX Grid**.

 If you inspect `package.json` in the **webClient** folder, you'll see that we've already included @zlux/grid as a dependency (as a link to one of the Zowe github repositories) so it should have been pulled into the **node_modules** folder during the `npm install` operation.
 We just need to include it in the Angular code to make use of it.
 To do so, complete these steps: